 Furthermore, you can then take this same tool and link to it in a constructive way within your blog posts about weeds, in order to get people to click through to it and use it, but also to show search engines its relevance to those categorized pages.

 3. Make Your CTA’s & Links Visual!

-Let’s go back to our tool example one more time.
+- Let’s go back to our tool for an example one more time.
 Say you were looking for a way to kill off all the weeds in your yard.
 But you have no clue where to start, so you search for your biggest problem first: how to kill dandelions.